jQuery Time Entry Reference

 Since 1.4.3.

-spinnerIncDecOnlybooleanfalse True to have only the increment and decrement buttons on the spinner, or false for all the buttons.
+spinnerIncDecOnlybooleanfalse Set to true to have only the increment and decrement buttons on the spinner, or false for all the buttons.

 spinnerTextsstring[5] ['Now', 'Previous field', 'Next field', 'Increment', 'Decrement'] The tooltip text for the spinner buttons.
 This is one of the regional settings fields.